Junior ISA to help with the expenses of early adulthood

 Trusts and Pension

-Some parents who want to save a huge amount for their children and grandchildren set up trusts which involve a high cost of estate planning.
+Some parents who want to save a huge amount for their children and grandchildren set up trusts involving a high estate planning cost.
 The investment can be made into- bare or discretionary, where the money can be accessed only through the trustee.

 The plan allows the guardian to have greater control over savings.
-Bare is useful for the expenses on the child, which comes before the age of 18, but it is not tax-free and the child legally owning the income is liable to pay tax.
+Bare is useful for the child's expenses, which come before the age of 18, but it is not tax-free, and the child legally owning the income is liable to pay tax.

-Some guardians save money in pension funds to help children and grandchildren, which provide long-term tax benefits and some government tax reliefs where the control of the pension goes to the child as they turn 18, while, the investors can access the account only when they turn 55 (which will be changed to 57 from 2028).
+Some guardians save money in pension funds to help children and grandchildren, which provide long-term tax benefits and some government tax reliefs where the control of the pension goes to the child as they turn 18.
+At the same time, the investors can access the account only when they turn 55 (which will be changed to 57 from 2028).